Search Arena: Analyzing Search-Augmented LLMs: Preference Analyses in Search

-\textbf{Text Arena Setting.} We collected 544 battles between the search and non-search versions of the model, yielding 245 ties (45\%), 143 search-preferred (26\%), and 156 non-search preferred votes (28\%).
-We observe a high proportion of tie votes, and the difference between search-preferred and non-search-preferred votes is not statistically significant ($\text{p-value}=0.244$); on aggregate, search and non-search models have comparable performance in the Text Arena.
+To investigate performance differences across settings, we deployed Gemini-2.5 Pro Experimental \citep{gemini_2_5_pro}--with and without access to web search--to the Search and Text Arenas.
+In the Text Arena, the search model only competed against its non-search version; in the Search Arena, the non-search model competed against all other supported search models.
+Additionally, inline citations were disabled for the search model in the Text Arena to avoid vote bias.
+In the Text Arena, users typically assume that models operate in closed-book settings without access to external information, while in the Search Arena, user expectations are explicitly conditioned on the search setting.
+This setup enables us to examine whether and under what conditions access to web search enhances or degrades model performance. \textbf{Text Arena Setting.} We collected 544 battles between the search and non-search versions of the model, yielding 245 ties (45\%), 143 search-preferred (26\%), and 156 non-search preferred votes (28\%).
+We observe a high proportion of tie votes, and the difference between search-preferred and non-search-preferred votes is not statistically significant ($\text{p-value}=0.244$).
+On aggregate, search and non-search models have comparable performance in the Text Arena.
 To further analyze performance differences by prompt type, we apply the intent classification pipeline from \autoref{sec:intent-diversity} on the 544 collected Text Arena prompts.
 The distribution of votes by intent class is shown in \autoref{fig:cross-arena-votes} (Left).
 We observe a high proportion of ties in \textit{Analysis}, \textit{Creative Generation}, and \textit{Guidance} queries, indicating that there are no significant differences between model responses for these types of prompts.
-However, for \textit{Factual Lookup} ($\text{p-value}=0.012$) and \textit{Info Synthesis} ($\text{p-value}=0.095$), the difference is more expressed in favor of the search model.
-Thus, the search-augmented model is preferred for knowledge acquisition tasks--even in the absence of well-defined user expectations--because web-grounded responses typically offer precise data, statistics, dates, names, and domain-specific terminology.
-We also note that the difference in performance for \textit{Text Processing} ($\text{p-value}=0.077$) queries is in favor of the non-search model.
+However, for \textit{Factual Lookup} ($\text{p-value}=0.012$) and \textit{Info Synthesis} ($\text{p-value}=0.095$), the difference is more pronounced in favor of the search model.
+Thus, the search-augmented model is preferred for knowledge acquisition tasks--even in the absence of well-defined user expectations--because web-grounded responses typically provide precise data, statistics, dates, names, and domain-specific terminology.
+We also note that the difference in performance for \textit{Text Processing} ($\text{p-value}=0.077$) queries favors the non-search model.
 In these cases, the non-search model often provides structured responses (e.g., numbered or bulleted lists, headings), which suggests that presentation style may impact user evaluations.